minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-relationship between campaign contributions and votes is difficult to make.Do incumbents cater to wishes of special interest groups, because of their contribution or do they get contribution because their views coincide with the special interests groups @stratmann-2005 p.143 @KauKeenanRubin p.275?
-Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathise with and support politicians who share their views, or donations actually influence the politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997 @chappell p.83.//  Moreover, even if interest groups fund lawmakers who support them regardless, a significant relationship between money and votes does not prove that money influences politics.
+relationship between campaign contributions and votes is difficult to make.Do incumbents cater to wishes of special interest groups, because of their contribution or do they get contribution because their views coincide with the special interests groups @stratmann-2005[p.~143] @KauKeenanRubin[p.~275] Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathise with and support politicians who share their views, or donations actually influence the politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997 @chappell[p.83].//  Moreover, even if interest groups fund lawmakers who support them regardless, a significant relationship between money and votes does not prove that money influences politics.
 Situations like these leave room for simultaneous equation bias @stratmann-2002 @burris2001two @chappell.

 To overcome these challenges, causality must be established.
 Yet determining causality when there is a positive association between donations and roll call